robertshum/lighthouse-web-notes/DEVNOTES.md

 Push adds an element to an array.
 Shift removes first element from array and returns that element.
 The original array is modified.

-However, we can do something similar for string arrays:
+However, we can do something similar for string

 ```javascript
 let word = "hello";